Iv3tt3/KC_NodeJSADV/readme.md

 - API: Provides endpoints to display, create, update, and delete advertisements.
 - Import initial data: Allows importing custom initial data.

+Additional features of the new version:
+- Multi-language Support: he application now supports multiple languages, allowing users to choose their preferred language for the interface: EN/ES
+- JWT Authentication: API endpoints now require JWT authentication for enhanced security.
+- Image Uploads: Users can upload images with their advertisements, which are processed via background tasks for efficiency creating thumbnail.
+- Login to Website: Users can now log in to the website using a session-based authentication system.

+For JWT authentication, include the JWT token in the Authorization header of your API requests.
+Use the /api/login endpoint to obtain a token.

 ## Technologies Used
 - Express.js: Web application framework for Node.js.
 - MongoDB: NoSQL database for storing advertisement data.